• Skip to primary navigation

 • To cool the batter before adding the eggs, spread it over a marble worktop, or place the dough in a bowl, and then flatten the dough along the sides of the bowl.

-• Whisk the eggs in a jar before adding them into the dough.
+• Whisk the eggs before adding them to the dough.

 • To pipe the pastry dough and the pastry cream I use a large star tip, but feel free to use whatever tip you have at hand.

-• Make sure you leave enough space between the zeppole as they’ll double in size in the oven.
+• Leave enough space between the zeppole as they’ll double in size in the oven.

-• Do not open the oven whilst the zeppole are baking, this could make them collapse.
+• Do not open the oven whilst the choux pastries are baking, this could make them collapse.

-• The non-stuffed zeppole can be refrigerated in an airtight container up to 1 week.
+The non-stuffed zeppole can be refrigerated in an airtight container for up to 1 week.

-• Once filled, I recommend keeping them in the refrigerator and consuming them within a couple of days at the most.
+Once filled, I recommend keeping them in the refrigerator and consuming them within a couple of days.

 Please let me know how you liked it!
 Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!